FormantesJoshuaPaul/ActiveDirectory-HomelabProject/README.md

-# ActiveDirectory-HomelabProject
+Hands-on homelab to learn about Active Directory, Windows administration, Powershell, networking, and troubleshooting.

-Creating a homelab to learn more about Active Directory and all related services!
+- will update as homelab develops!